texfaq/texfaq.github.io/FAQ-2letterfontcmd.md

 typewriter text at medium weight.

 So why are these commands deprecated?&nbsp;&mdash; it is because of confusions such as that in the last example.
-The alternative (LaTeX 2e) commands are discussed in the rest of this answer.
+The alternative (LaTeX2e) commands are discussed in the rest of this answer.

-LaTeX 2e's font commands come in two forms: modal commands and text-block commands.
+LaTeX2e's font commands come in two forms: modal commands and text-block commands.
 The default set of modal commands offers weights `\mdseries` and `\bfseries`, shapes `\upshape`, `\itshape`, `\scshape` and `\slshape`, and families